Browsers

 WebKit

-Playwright's WebKit version matches the recent WebKit trunk build, before it is used in Apple Safari and other WebKit-based browsers.
+Playwright's WebKit is derived from the latest WebKit main branch sources, often before these updates are incorporated into Apple Safari and other WebKit-based browsers.
 This gives a lot of lead time to react on the potential browser update issues.
 Playwright doesn't work with the branded version of Safari since it relies on patches.
-Instead you can test against the recent WebKit build.
+Instead, you can test using the most recent WebKit build.
+Note that availability of certain features, which depend heavily on the underlying platform, may vary between operating systems.

 Install behind a firewall or a proxy